-Based on Baz Luhrmann's Academy Award-winning movie of the same name, Moulin Rouge!
-The Musical will finally make the transfer into the West End, at the Piccadilly Theatre from 12th November 2021.
+Based on Baz Luhrmann's Academy Award-winning movie of the same name and after huge anticipation, Moulin Rouge!
+The Musical finally exploded into the West End, at the Piccadilly Theatre in 2021.

 Hailed as one of the most eagerly awaited musicals so far in the 21st century, Moulin Rouge!
 The Musical is set in the Montmartre Quarter in Paris and follows Christian, a lovesick writer who takes his seat inside the Moulin Rouge where he is greeted by Satine.
 As things progress, their lives collide in an epic fashion as the pair grow closer together in a world packed full of extravagance where pretty much anything goes.